CrestfallenLARP/cfldangerden/content/en/outskirts/recap/Event 2/_index.md

 ---
-title: Second Week of the Scatter, 1488
+title: 2nd Week of the Scatter, 1488
 layout: recap
 weight: 3
 date: 2023-07-09